A straggly shrub in the wild, up to four metres tall.

-The bark is grey and peels.
-The leaves are thick and rigid, up to 50 millimetres long, seven millimetres wide and crowned with a pungent point.
+Callistemon spp. have simple and alternate to spiral leaves.
+In this species, the leaves are thick and rigid, up to 50 millimetres long and to 7 millimetres wide and crowned with a pungent point.
 Large oil glands are clearly visible on the lower surface.

-The lengthy flowering period extends from late spring to autumn.
+Author’s note: In our cold climate garden, annual pruning has kept this species to a compact two metres.The lengthy flowering period extends from late spring to autumn.
 Cut off each brush as it fades.
 This encourages fresh shoots and more blooms.

 Callistemon rugulosus survives and thrives in dry, well drained situations in our cold climate garden.

 We prefer cutting propagation as plants mature faster than seed-grown specimens.

 The Scarlet Bottlebrush was first exported to Europe by early French expeditions in 1811.
 This was during the Napoleonic War between Britain and France.